 Petron also formalized a partnership with the Department of Science and Technology to implement Project NOAH or National Operational Assessment of Hazards in its key facilities nationwide, in support of the directive of President Benigno S. Aquino III for the country to establish a responsive program for nationwide disaster prevention and mitigation with a monitoring and early warning system along the Philippines' 18 major river basins.
-The aim is to be able to provide a six (6)-hour lead-time warning to vulnerable communities against impending floods utilizing advanced technology. • Advancing Sustainability Management and Reporting.
+The aim is to be able to provide a six (6)-hour lead-time warning to vulnerable communities against impending floods utilizing advanced technology.

+Advancing Sustainability Management and Reporting.
 Petron published its 2011 Petron Sustainability Report ("SR").
 This is Petron's 4th year of publishing an SR that presents the Company's triple bottomline accounting of its business as it impacts on the economy environment and society.
 It follows the Global Reporting Initiative ("GRI") international guidelines on Sustainability Reporting, with a B+ level, and checked by an independent external review committee.
-The 2011 SR was checked by the GRI Head Office in Amsterdam for an Application Level Check for conformity to the guidelines.
-Petron is only one of a handful of companies that are producing an SR, the first Filipino company to attain a B+ Level GRI Report, and the first company to successfully undergo a GRI Application Level Check using the G3 Guidelines.
+The 2011 SR was checked by the GRI Head Office Amsterdam for an Application Level Check for conformity to the guidelines.
+Petron is only one of a handful companies that producing an SR, the first Filipino company to attain a B+ Level GRI Report, and the first company to successfully undergo a GRI Application Level Check using the G3 Guidelines.

 Anti-corruption programmes and procedures?

-The Code of Conduct expressly provides that bribes are against Petron policy and that Petron and its employees and officers shall neither solicit, receive nor offer or make, directly or indirectly, any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are Anti-corruption is also specifically set out as a policy in the Code of Conduct and is an offense punishable by disciplinary action under the Company Rules and Regulations on Discipline.
-Training on anti-corruption is included in the values and intended or perceived to obtain business or uncompetitive favors for the conduct of its business. leadership training seminars and employee orientation programs.
+The Code of Conduct expressly provides that bribes are against Petron policy and that Petron and its employees and officers shall neither solicit, receive nor offer or make, directly or indirectly, any illegal payments, remuneration, gifts, favors, commissions, donations, or comparable benefits which are intended or perceived to obtain business or uncompetitive favors for the conduct of its business. leadership training seminars and employee orientation programs.
 Safeguarding creditors' rights The Code of Conduct expressly requires employees and officers at all times to be guided by the Company's vision and mission which highlight professionalism, integrity, fairness, commitment to excellence, and care of the environment as the core values of the Company.
 Petron insists that these values be observed in all aspects of business and expects the same in its relationships with all those with whom it does business.
 Petron ensures that is able to meet its commitment as they arise.
 It also ensures that reports required under its facility agreements are timely delivered to the creditors.